rconradharris/nping/README.rst

 Send a notification when a machine becomes pingable.

 Let's say you're working on a server that takes a while to boot up and you eventually need to reboot it.
-Rather stare at the output of the ``ping`` command directly, you can run ``nping`` with the same arguments you would pass to ``ping`` and it will generate a terminal notification when the machine comes back up.
+Rather than continuously stare at the output of the ``ping`` command, you can run ``nping`` with the same arguments you would pass to ``ping`` and it will generate a terminal notification when the machine comes back up.

 You can also generate a notification to your phone via the wonderful Pushover (https://pushover.net/) app.
 So feel free to leave your desk and grab a